opennode/opennode-management/docs/source/developers.rst

 The OMS core provides:

  1. A hierarchical "Information System" (HIS), made persistent via ZODB.
-OMS components (.e.g plugins) define models that are instantiated in the HIS and can expose their functionality by providing data through attributes and streams, reacting on model attribute modifications and by directly exposing executable `actions`.
+OMS components (e.g. plugins) define models that are instantiated in the HIS and can expose their functionality by providing data through attributes and streams, reacting on model attribute modifications and by directly exposing executable `actions`.